MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-data-lake.md

 > - The storage account must be created in the same Azure Active Directory (Azure AD) tenant as your Power Apps tenant.
 > - The storage account must be created in the same region as the Power Apps environment you will use the feature in.
 > - You must have **Reader** role access to the resource group with the storage account.
-> - To link the Dataverse environment to Azure Data Lake Storage Gen2, you must the Dataverse system administrator security role.
+> - To link the Dataverse environment to Azure Data Lake Storage Gen2, you must have the Dataverse system administrator security role.
 > - Only tables that have change tracking enabled can be exported.

 ## Connect Dataverse to Azure Data Lake Storage Gen2